US Sports Betting Financial Dashboards

 Includes only those states that provide relevant breakdown in official monthly reporting.
 Most states note that their sport-specific handle figures include wagers on games that have not been settled and so may differ from the number reported for tax purposes.

 Indiana reports "Taxable Adjusted Gross Revenue (AGR)" after adjustments that are specified as "any miscellaneous adjustments, loss carry over, and uncollectible deduction."
-We removed these adjustments before reporting monthly Revenue so as to provide a more accurate picture of consumer betting behavior.
+These adjustments are added back before reporting monthly Revenue.
+State reports do not specify whether adjustments are attributable to online or retail channels, requiring occasional estimation as to that breakdown.

 Nevada did not publish sports betting revenue data during April or May of 2020 due to the low number of operators accepting wagers.
 However, their June report included data from the prior three months, allowing us to calculate the total Handle and Revenue across the two months.
 For the purposes of these dashboards, those dollars were split evenly among April and May.
 The Online vs. Retail breakdown was calculated by applying the corresponding percentages calculated across January-March 2020 (Online Revenue = 42%; Online Handle = 49%; Tax according to Revenue)